 If you are involuntarily activated, please contact the Veteran Services office for our official policy.

-Complete this card each semester in order to receive VA educational benefits.
-This card certifies your enrollment, and lets the VA know that you are attending UB.
+Complete this form each semester in order to receive VA educational benefits.
+This form certifies your enrollment, and lets the VA know that you are attending UB.

 If you did not yet read the informational Benefits for Veterans pages in the Student Services Gateway, please do that before completing and submitting this form.